OctaDist/OctaDist.github.io/index.md

 ## OctaDist

 OctaDist (**Octa**hedral **Dist**ortion calculator) is a program for computing the octahedral distortion parameters of the coordination complexes.
 The parameters have been widely used in inorganic chemistry and crystallography.
-For example, they are useful for tracking the structural change of the spin-crossover complex when the electronics spin-state changing from low-spin to high-spin, and vice versa.
+For example, they are computed tracking the structural change of the spin-crossover complex when the electronics spin-state changing from low-spin to high-spin, and vice versa.
-The source and executable code of OctaDist is open and freely available for everybody under the GNU General Public License v3.0.
+OctaDist can also compute the distortion parameters for other kind of the metal complex such as perovskite and metal-organic framework (MOF).

 ## Further information